 Set in Costa Rica’s northern highlands, Lake Arenal’s 85-square kilometer expanse makes it Costa Rica’s largest lake.
 Entirely man-made, Lake Arenal’s hydroelectric power generation was a driving force enabling Costa Rica’s green energy strategy.
 Its depth of between 30 and 60 meters is highly seasonal but its depths play host to two species of fish, the rainbow bass and the machaca, while 120 mammals including enigmatic jaguar and tapir and around 300 species of bird rely on its constant supply of water.
 From November through to April, Lake Arenal’s strong, dependable winds ushers in the annual migration of kitesurfers and windsurfers who ply its western fringes.
 Wakeboarders, kayakers and paddle boarders have similarly embraced Lake Arenal’s eastern area adjacent to the earthen dam.

-Lake Arenal in Costa Rica sprawls at the foot of the Arenal Volcano in La Fortuna, Costa Rica’s rugged northern highlands region.
+Lake Arenal in Costa Rica sprawls at the foot of the Arenal Volcano in its namesake Arenal Volcano National Park, La Fortuna; Costa Rica’s rugged northern highlands region.
 Lake Arenal was created by the construction of a massive earthen dam on the valley’s eastern end.
 It took from 1972 through to 1976 for the lake to fill with water.
 By 1979 construction of the hydroelectric dam was complete and Lake Arenal was now three times its original size.

 During the construction, the existing towns of Arenal and Tondadora, which once sat beneath the lake’s current surface, were relocated to the lake’s northeastern side.
 The ghostly old towns now lie abandoned at the bottom of the lake.